-✓ The original IT Plan proposed eSignature, specifically electronic signature capabilities to provide ready access to signed notices, consents and treatment plans for consumers and care providers.

-Update: Signature pads were purchased, and SF MHSA is planning a later deployment than had initially been anticipated.
+eSignature pads were purchased that allow electronic signature capabilities to provide ready access to signed notices, consents and treatment plans for consumers and care providers.
+SF MHSA is planning a later deployment than had initially been anticipated.

 IT Community Program Planning (CPP) Activities